FrancescAlted/Training-Next-Collaboration/README.rst

   * Description of the scope and schedule.
   * Jupyter: merging code and data for reproducibility.

-* NumPy: the basic building block of every scientific application (lecture)
+* NumPy: the basic building block of every scientific application

   Estimated time: 1 hour